maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 The `<meta>` viewport element tells the browser how to control the page's dimensions and scaling.

 The `width=` property controls the size of the viewport.
-It can be set to a specific number of pixels like width=600 or to the special value device-width, which is the width of the screen in CSS pixels at a scale of 100%.
+It can be set to a specific number of pixels or to the device-width, which is the width of the screen at a scale of 100%.

 The `initial-scale=` property controls the zoom level when the page is first loaded.